NREL/elm/examples/energy_wizard/README.rst

 chunk, embed, and then run a streamlit app that interfaces an LLM with the text corpus.

+Notes:

+- Streamlit is required to run this app, which is not an explicit requirement of this repo (``pip install streamlit``)

+- You need to set up your own OpenAI or Azure-OpenAI API keys to run the scripts.

 Downloading and Embedding PDFs
 ==============================